yufree/blog/_posts/2013-06-19-statistics-tips.md

 ---
 layout: post
-title: The log transformation of concentration data
+title: The Log Transformation of Concentration Data
 ---

 Recently, I read Part I of Song S. Qian's book - *Environmental and Ecological Statistics with R* and find some interesting tips about statistics in environmental science.
 Here I will discuss the log transformation of concentration.